 No rights can be derived to the relevant student for (parts of) results of a project, research or assignment undertaken under the commission of the UT, unless this is agreed with the Faculty management before the start and is confirmed in writing.
-Agreements with the company concerning the public access to the results, the final report and the duration and extent of confidentiality should be confirmed beforehand.
+Agreements with the company concerning the public access to the results, the final report and the duration and extent of confidentiality should be confirmed beforehand by the Board of the faculty ET.